-As we celebrate the life and memory of an outstanding scholar and historian, and applaud the monumental contribution of an architect in forging of West Indian unity, I suggest we revisit the promise of Caribbean unity through the lens of his 1955 Mona "tour de force".
+As we celebrate the life and memory of an outstanding scholar and historian, and applaud this monumental contribution of an architect in the forging of West Indian unity, I suggest we revisit the promise of Caribbean unity through the lens of his 1955 Mona "tour de force".

 His central theme was very clear.
 We in the Caribbean had to chart a radically new course for ourselves.
-For it to be effected by others would perpetually use condemn us to accept a world view which was anathema to people who understood the power of principle and the obligation of individuals and nations to realize their full potential.
+For this to be done by others, would perpetually condemn us to accept a world view which was anathema to people who understood the power of principle.
+We as a people also understood the obligation of individuals and nations to realize our full potential.

-Dr. Williams rejected any notion of hegemonism or any suggestion that our geographical location condemned us to living in anybody's backyard.
+Dr. Williams rejected any notion of hegemony or any suggestion that our geographical location condemned us to living in anybody's backyard.

-When he founded the PNM, the present concept of globalization was unknown.
+When he founded the PNM, the present concept and model of globalization was unknown.
 We were, however, inhabiting a world where there were increasing tensions between superpowers in the East and in the West.
-We were in a period where for strategic economic and geopolitical reasons, the small states of the Caribbean were virtually at the mercy of others - some of whom might be more paternalistic and benevolent than others, but any consideration was dictated by their own self-interest.
+We were in a period where, for strategic economic and geopolitical reasons, the small states of the Caribbean were virtually at the mercy of others - some of whom might be more paternalistic and benevolent than others, but any consideration was dictated by their own selfinterest.